Tables turned: Madoff letter to U.S. judge appears to be fake

-NEW YORK (Reuters) - Bernard Madoff’s massive Ponzi scheme relied on reams of fake trading documents to fool regulators for decades.
+NEW YORK, July 23 (Reuters) - Bernard Madoff’s massive Ponzi scheme relied on reams of fake trading documents to fool regulators for decades.

 Now he may be the victim of a forgery himself, after a U.S. judge on Wednesday denied a bizarre motion supposedly filed by Madoff that claimed the U.S. intelligence agencies used “bio-electric sensors” to influence the case against him.